hiyuantang/AC215_3H2B/README.md

 `docker attach <container_name>`

 Make sure to replace `<container_name>` with the actual name of the container you wish to attach to.

+## Option2: Build & Run a Single Container or a Set of Containers Performing a Single Function##

 **Data Versioning Container**